Revisiting EmbodiedQA: A Simple Baseline and Beyond: Calibration Setting and Adaptation Method

 \subsection{Marker Generation}

 We select the objects, which do not overlap with the objects in the training/validation/test objects in the EQA v1 dataset as our markers.
 In total, we found five such objects from the SUNCG dataset~\cite{suncg}, which is the source of the EQA v1 dataset.
-The five markers are ``mailbox'', ``safe'', ``shoes'', ``tripod'', and ``cloth''.
+The five markers are ``mailbox'', ``safe'', ``shoes'', ``tripod'', and ``cloth'', as shown in Fig.~\ref{fig:markers}.
 Note markers can be any foreign objects in practice and we use the above objects mainly because of their availability in the dataset.
 For simplicity, we do not use duplicate markers in the same environment.

 We randomly place the marker objects in each testing environment before evaluation.
-To encourage the agent to explore the entire environment, we define a minimum distance threshold between different placed markers.
-The threshold is set to 2 meters in our experiments.
 For example, each star in Fig.~\ref{fig:markers_position} indicates a location where we place a marker.
 For each marker, we automatically generate a question: ``what is the color of the \texttt{<marker>}?''.
 We are able to paint arbitrary color on the placed marker objects so that answers to the questions do not matter.
 We then generate the shortest path for a random spawn location to each target marker.
 In our experiments, the path is generated by the A$^\star$ search algorithm~\cite{astar} through the render API of the environment.
-Note as required in the EmbodiedQA setting, we are not allowed to access the structure data or global map about the environment that during this process.
+Note as required in the EmbodiedQA setting, we are not allowed to access the structure data or global map about the environment during this process.
 In the case where A$^\star$ is unavailable, it is also feasible for users to mark the shortest path and input this information to the agent.
 In total, we generate 290 questions for 290 markers in 58 test environments.
 These questions will be used to adjust the agent during the adaptation stage.